West Hawaii Today

 West Hawaii Today is a Kailua-Kona, Hawai'i based daily newspaper.
 It is owned and published by Oahu Publications Inc., a subsidiary of Black Press.

 History

 In 1962, the Hilo Tribune-Herald launched a weekly Kona edition called the Kona Tribune-Herald.
 This was expanded six years later into a daily called West Hawaii Today.
-The paper was owned by Donrey Media Group, who's owner Donald W. Reynolds died in 1993.
+The paper was owned by Donrey Media Group, whose owner Donald W. Reynolds died in 1993.
 The company was renamed to Stephens Media in 2002.

 In 2014, the Hawaii Tribune-Herald and West Hawaii Today were sold by Stephens Media to Oahu Publications Inc, a subsidiary of Black Press Media, which was acquired by Carpenter Media Group in 2024.